 A calcium deficiency leads to various growth disorders, like deformed buds and leaves.
 The tips of the leaves will curl up.
 Brown spots will also be visible on the leaves.
 The deficiency starts in the new leaves, but its symptoms will first show on the middle leaves.
 Plants with a calcium deficiency will remain smaller and have a poor fruit quality.
 The yield is usually lower.

 Prevention is better than cure.
 Therefore, choose a calcium rich potting soil to allow your plant to grow.
-Use one of our basic nutrients (like Hydro A&B) to reduce the likelihood of a deficiency.
+Use one of our base nutrients (like Hydro A&B) to reduce the likelihood of a deficiency.
 Also keep abiotic factors in mind.
 These include temperature, light intensity, acidity, amount of moisture and wind strength.

 Is your EC value too high?
 Then we recommend rinsing the soil or substrate with clean water.
 The same applies to the pH value.
 You can also increase the pH value of your soil to the ideal range with Calcium Kick.
 Calcium and other nutrients are then absorbed optimally.
 However, make sure you do not add too much.
 When there is an excess of calcium, your plants may experience a potassium, magnesium, iron or manganese deficiency.